-As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.
+Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-8. Trial: January 19, 2010 at 9:00 a.m.
+8. Trial: January 30, 2012 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take one day to try.
+The parties estimate that this case will take two days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.